 Don’t be afraid to get creative here and send some tests to yourself to see how it looks.
 You’d be surprised how far a little creativity can go with email images and graphics.

 6. Use Sequences & Workflows

-Once you’ve got the perfect campaign ready to go, you can automate these new campaigns through sequences and workflows.
+Once the perfect campaign is ready to go, you can automate these new campaigns through sequences and workflows.

 For example, say you have someone sign up for a consultation with one of your reps.

-You could have an email workflow running that automatically sends the reader the details and time of their meeting after they sign up for a design consultation.
+You could run an email workflow that automatically sends the reader the details and time of their meeting after signing up for a design consultation.

 Or maybe you want to automatically send some educational info that will be helpful for the reader before their consultation meeting.

 Perhaps you already booked them as a client and you are nurturing them by delivering valuable resources over the life of their project.

 All of these, and many other options, are possible with automated email workflows.

 That’s all for today, we hope you got some insight into email marketing for interior designers.
 If you are looking for an experience team in the AEC industry to manage your marketing campaigns, feel free to explore our marketing solutions for design-driven firms.